 It's important to us to communicate with the parents of our students.
 We do this through websites, newsletters, e-mails, and phone calls.
 All teachers use a newsletter at least monthly.
 Most teachers have a website with information.
 When you would like to communicate with your child's teacher, please e-mail them, asking them to call you.
 This is the most effective way to get in touch.
 Or you may call before 8:30 or after 3:30 to speak with your child's teacher.

 Student Appearance Standards

-At East Elementary we do our best to create the most effective learning environment.
+We do our best to create the most effective learning environment.
 One way to accomplish this is through standards of appearance.
-We know from experience that the way people dress and groom themselves affects the way they behave.
+We know that the way people dress and groom themselves affects the way they behave.
 Standards of appearance at the elementary level prevent distraction from learning and unwanted attention from other students.
-We do not want anything to distract from the learning process.
-All teachers and staff are expected to enforce these policies.

 The following are the dress and appearance standards at East Elementary.

 Parents are responsible of assuring that their students are dressed and groomed for school.
 Students who are in violation of this code will be sent to the office.
 Office personnel will either fix the problem and send the student back to class or contact parents.
 Students may return to class once they are in compliance with the appearance code.

 Students often bring things of value from home like electronic devices, toys, or playing cards.
 Parents may give children cell phones for emergency purposes.
 These items cause distraction in the learning environment and problems during recess.
 Unfortunately, these items may be stolen, lost, or broken.
 East Elementary is not responsible for damage or loss of student items at school.
 Students may bring cell phones to school as long as they are turned off and out of sight during the school day.
 At East Elementary this is from 8:55am to 3:30pm.
 If parents need to contact students during the school day they may do so through the office.
 Voice, video, or image capture is restricted.
 Teachers may allow it for specific, instructional purposes.